kpeterstech/visqgen/README.md

 `Please enter in the values you want on your Y axis (leave blank to input same values as X): <Enter>`

-`How many places to the left do you want to initially shift the row? (leave blank for a default of 0): 2`
+`How many places do you want to initially shift the row? (leave blank for a default of 0): 2`

 Result: